 Any trading market for our common stock and publicly-traded warrants may be influenced in part by any research reports that securities industry analysts publish about us.
 We currently do not have any research coverage.
 We may never obtain new research coverage by securities industry analysts.
 If no securities industry analysts commence coverage of us, the market price and market trading volume of our securities could be negatively affected.
-In the event we are covered by new analysts, and one or more analyst downgrades our securities, or otherwise reports on us unfavorably, or discontinues coverage of us, the market price and market trading volume of our securities could be negatively affected.
+In the event we are covered by new analysts, and one or more analyst downgrades our securities, or otherwise reports on us unfavorably, or discontinues coverage of us, the market trading volume of our securities and market trading volume of us analysts.

-Future issuances of our common stock or securities convertible into, or exercisable or exchangeable for, our common stock, or the expiration of lock-up agreements that restrict the issuance of new common stock or the trading of outstanding common stock, could cause the market price of our securities to decline and would result in the dilution of your holdings.
+Future issuances of our common stock or securities convertible into, or exercisable or exchangeable for, our common stock, or the expiration of lockup agreements that restrict the issuance of new common stock or the trading of outstanding common stock, could cause the market price of our securities to decline and would result in the dilution of your holdings.